Australia election: Why is Australia's parliament so white?

 So why hasn't Australia changed?

-Observers characterise Australia's political system as more closed-door than other democracies.
-Nearly all candidates chosen by the major parties tend to be members who've risen through the ranks, who've worked as staffers or advisers to existing MPs.
+Observers say Australia's political system is more closed-door than other democracies.
+Nearly all candidates chosen by the major parties tend to be members who've risen through the ranks.
+Often they've worked as staffers to existing MPs.

 Ms Le said she'd have no way into the political class if she hadn't been sponsored by Fowler's retiring MP - a white, older male.